OlzhasAldabergenov/trading_bot_huobi/README.md

-Building Trading Bot Based on Mosquito Bot for Huobi.
+Trading Telegram Bot Based on Mosquito Bot for Huobi.